opencast/opencast/docs/guides/developer/docs/installation/source-linux.md

 - Check all projects to import
 - Make sure not to select JDK 11, please select JDK 1.8.0, it should be somewhere around /usr/lib/jvm/java-1.8.0-openjdk depending on your current system

-Now Idea should import the projects, it could take some time, you can make it faster by reading "Slow Idea Fix" mentioned in this guide under "Common Build Errors or Fixes".
+Now Idea should import the projects, it could take some time, you can make it faster by following [this](#slow-idea-fix).

 Import the opencast code style configuration by following the steps